top of page

 • How many levels there are.

-Players know they are progressing but, as the tension rises, they question their distance from the end goal and their ability to hold on until they finally reach it.
+Players know they are progressing but, as the tension rises and the pig requires more and more attention, they question their distance from the end goal and their ability to hold on until they finally reach it.

 Control